 Graduate Studies Leading to the PhD in Physiology

-Members of the Department of Physiology at LSUHSC conduct research on the function of organisms at every level of biological organization: molecular, cellular, tissue, organ, organ system, and whole body integration.
-This approach maximizes the utility of our research as well as the individual in training.
-The following are some of the active research areas in the Department of Physiology:
+Physiology is by nature a highly translational discipline, and requires the effective integration of knowledge related to biochemistry, pharmacology, molecular biology, and other disciplines.
+Members of the Department of Physiology at LSUHSC conduct NIH-funded research on the function of organisms at every level of biological organization: molecular, cellular, tissue, organ, organ system, and whole- body integration.
+This approach maximizes the utility of our research as well as the individuals in training.

 Alcohol & Drug Abuse: Biomedical Consequences

-- Impact of alcohol and drugs of abuse on simian immunodeficiency virus disease progression
+- Impact of alcohol and drugs of abuse on simian immunodeficiency virus (SIV) disease progression

 - Impact of chronic binge alcohol, SIV, and antiretroviral therapy (ART) on immunological abnormalities

 - Mechanisms through which chronic binge alcohol alters key signaling pathways and epigenetics

 Alcohol & Drug Abuse: Neurobiology of Stress and Addiction